-Our Board adopted the Plan unanimously and recommends that you vote to approve it.
-See "Proposal Two: Approval of the 2002 Employee Stock Purchase Plan - - Recommendation of our Board" on page 11.
+Our Board adopted unanimously the Plan and recommends that you vote to approve it.
+"Proposal Three - Approval of the 2002 Employee Stock Purchase Plan - Recommendation of our Board" on page .

-WHO CAN ANSWER YOUR QUESTIONS?
+WHO CAN HELP ANSWER YOUR QUESTIONS?

-If you have questions about any proposal or the Annual Meeting, please call our Investor Relations Department at $(203)\ 316-6537$.
+If you have any questions concerning the combination of our Common Stock, any other proposal or the Annual Meeting, please call our Investor Relations Department at (203) 316-6537.

-YOU SHOULD READ CAREFULLY THIS PROXY STATEMENT (INCLUDING THE APPENDIX) IN ITS ENTIRETY.
+YOU SHOULD READ CAREFULLY THIS PROXY STATEMENT (INCLUDING THE ATTACHMENTS) IN ITS ENTIRETY.